publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schIV/ptA/m__us_usc_t7_s7253.md

         (2) __Inclusion of California as separate order__

             Upon the petition and approval of California dairy producers in the manner provided in [section 608c of this title][/us/usc/t7/s608c], the Secretary shall designate the State of California as a separate Federal milk marketing order.
 The order covering California shall have the right to reblend and distribute order receipts to recognize quota value.
+Subsection (b) does not apply to the authority of the Secretary under this subsection.

         (3) __Related issues addressed in consolidation__